Spherical Knot Mosaics: Spherical Knot Mosaic Invariants

 Three additional novel invariants which do not arise from classical knot mosaic invariants are the minimal number of faces of a cube required to represent a knot, the minimal number of faces of a cube to represent a knot for a fixed $n$ and the minimal number of faces required to represent a knot when $n=sm(K)$.
 Define the {\em spherical face number} of a knot, $K$, denoted $sf(K)$ to be the smallest integer, $f$, for which $K$ can be represented as a spherical knot $n$-mosaic with $f$ non-empty faces.
 This is a highly ineffective invariant given that it will be equal to 1 for all knots since every knot can be represented on an $n$-mosaic for $n \ge m(K)$ and thus fit on one face of a spherical $n$-mosaic for $n \ge m(K)$ as well.

 Define the {\em spherical $n$-mosaic face number} of a knot, $K$, and fixed $n$, denoted $sf_n(K)$, to be the smallest integer, $f_n$, where $K$ can be represented as a spherical knot $n$-mosaic with $f_n$ non-empty faces.
+Note this will be undefined when $n < sm(K)$.
+This definition also implies if $sm(K)=1$, meaning if $K$ is the unknot, trefoil, or figure eight knot, then $st(K)=sf_1(K)$.

-\begin{prop} For a knot $K$, if $n \ge m(K)$, then $sf_n(K) = 1$. \end{prop} \begin{proof} As each face of our spherical $n$-mosaic is at least an $m(K)$-mosaic by assumption, so there exists a planar mosaic representation of $K$ which can be glued to any $m(K) \times m(K)$ sub-mosaic of any face of our spherical $n$-mosaic.
+\begin{proposition} For a knot $K$, if $n \ge m(K)$, then $sf_n(K) = 1$. \end{proposition} \begin{proof} As each face of our spherical $n$-mosaic is at least an $m(K)$-mosaic by assumption, there exists a planar mosaic representation of $K$ which can be glued to any $m(K) \times m(K)$ sub-mosaic of any face of our spherical $n$-mosaic.
 Thus, $sf_n(K) = 1$. \end{proof}

-\begin{remark} Prop \ref{whensf_ntrivial} means $sf_n(K)$ will only be a stronger invariant than $sf(K)$, and thus, nontrivial, when fixing an $n$ such that $m(K) > n \ge sm(K)$.
-We show that one can always choose such an $n$, that is, such an $n$ will exist that yields a valid spherical knot $n$-mosaic in Theorem \ref{m(K))-1} and Theorem \ref{m(K))-2}. \end{remark}
+\begin{remark} Proposition \ref{prop:whensf_ntrivial} means $sf_n(K)$ will only be a stronger invariant than $sf(K)$, and thus, nontrivial, when fixing an $n$ such that $m(K) > n \ge sm(K)$.
+We show that one can always choose such an $n$, that is, such an $n$ will exist that yields a valid spherical knot $n$-mosaic in \autoref{m(K))-1} for all knots and get a tighter bound for nontrivial knots in \autoref{m(K))-2}. \end{remark}

-Define the {\em minimal spherical mosaic face number} of a knot $K$, denoted $sf_M(K)$, to be the smallest integer, $f_M$, for which $K$ can be represented as a spherical knot $n$-mosaic with $f_M$ non-empty faces and $n=sm(K)$.
+Define the {\em minimal spherical mosaic face number} of a knot $K$, denoted $sf_M(K)$, to be the smallest integer, $f_M$, for which $K$ can be represented as a spherical knot $n$-mosaic with $f_M$ non-empty faces where $n=sm(K)$.

-\begin{example} Lets see what values these invariants take for the unknot.
+\begin{example} Let's see some of the values these invariants take for the first five knots.

 \end{example}